ShermansTravel » Blog » Archive

 Tag Results: Sweden

-As most frequent travelers know, train travel is a great way to get around on vacation and slowly immerse yourself into the country.
-Sure, flights are often quicker if you’re traveling to multiple cities, but the train offers better views and allows you to forgo the hassle of getting to the airport and waiting in security lines.
+Train travel is a great way to get around on vacation, especially if you want to slowly immerse yourself into a destination.
+Sure, flights are often quicker if you’re traveling to multiple cities, but the train offers better views and allows you to forgo the hassle of airports and security lines.
 That’s exactly why on a recent trip to scenic Scandinavia, we opted to take the slow route — and have returned with tips to make the most of your train experience in the region.

 Stockholm gets all the attention from travelers, thanks to its chic cafes and trendy restaurant scene.
 But those in the know are heading out west to Sweden’s second-largest city, Gothenburg, that’s equal parts university town and seaside retreat.
 Known as the Gateway to the West Coast, it’s the perfect starting point for sailing trips past thousands of islands and fishing villages along the coastline leading up to the Norwegian border.
 While Scandinavians make their way here during the summer holidays — renting homes along the coast — the city itself is a mecca of culture for travelers from all over.
 Most times of the year, you can spend a few days roaming in the city before heading to one of the nearby destinations.
 We set off exploring the city center by foot and tram to find out where the locals eat, play, and party — while still living on a budget.